-Ground breaking ceremony for the project was held on 08 June 2009.
-The Banjë and Moglicë plants are expected to come online in 2016 and 2018 respectively following which investment decision on the Kokel plant will be made.
+The groundbreaking ceremony for the project was held on 8 June 2009.
+The Banjë and Moglicë plants are expected to come online in 2016 and 2018 respectively, following which investment decision on the Kokel plant will be made.

 The Banjë and Moglicë power plants are estimated to generate more than 700GWh and are expected to increase Albania’s electricity production by approximately 20%.

 Norwegian company Statkraft and Austrian company EVN formed a 50/50 joint venture called Devoll Hydropower for developing the project.
 Statkraft acquired EVN’s 50% stake in March 2013 to become the sole owner of Devoll Hydropower.

 The Belene Nuclear Power Plant project is located around 7.5km from the border of Romania and near the Danube River, in the Republic of Bulgaria.